-My new book Sex Again: Recharging Your Libido comes out next year.
-I wrote the book because patients tell me they wish they were more interested in sex and when I ask them what they think lowers their libido they often mention stress.
+I wrote Sex Again: Recharging Your Libido because patients tell me they wish they were more interested in sex and when I ask them what they think lowers their libido they often mention stress.
 Stressed out people usually don’t feel like having sex, which is a shame really because sex is a great stress reliever.
 The relationship between sex and stress goes deep.
 Sex often becomes just one more thing on the to-do list, one more chore, one more occasion to be under pressure to perform.
 Physiologically, stress triggers a hormonal chain reaction that ultimately suppresses libido.

 That, in a nutshell, is Western medicine’s understanding of the stress response in women as it affects libido.
 Chinese medicine tells a different tale based on similar observations.
 The basic view is that stress throws off the body’s energetic balance, and/or blocks the flow of qi.
 It works the other way around, too: an imbalance of energy and qi that isn’t moving causes stress.
 And either way, the result is a variety of symptoms with loss of libido prime among them.
 With stress and without moving qi, your ability to enjoy sex will be undermined, which will push sex even further down your list of priorities, causing strain on your relationship, thereby creating guilt and even more stress—and even less sex.